 - a.
+Title.
+Congress in 1990 changed the title for Article I judicial officers from Magistrate to Magistrate Judge, making clear the judicial work that each does within the United States District Courts.
+Address them as such in briefs and when making appearances. - b.
 Agreement required.
-The parties by agreement may elect to proceed before the Magistrate Judge in civil cases assigned to the Court. - b.
+The parties by agreement may elect to proceed before the Magistrate Judge in civil cases assigned to the Court. - c.
 Required form.
 Use Form 2 to give consent to proceed before the Magistrate Judge.
 Follow the instructions.
 Don't alter the form.